 - helps you to feel energized for the next day

-- improves focus and memory
+- improves memory and focus

-- regulates your metabolism and hormones
+- helps body systems like your metabolism and hormones to work better

-- helps contribute to your long-term health
+- adds to your long-term health

 So how much sleep do I need?

 The right amount of sleep is different for everyone.
 You may need up to 10 hours of sleep per night if you’re between the ages of 12-24.
 Since young people are still growing, it is really important to get enough sleep during this time.
 Some struggle with getting enough sleep because of changes in their body clock during puberty.
 That means they often feel tired later in the evening and wake up later in the morning than adults.
 Often young people have to wake up earlier than their body wants because of school start times.
 As a result, they lose a few hours of sleep every night.

 How do I know if I’m getting enough sleep?

 If you feel well-rested during the day and have the energy and focus for your daily activities, you are probably getting enough sleep.
 Other good signs are if you can fall asleep easily at night and don’t often wake up during the night.

 It’s very common for people to struggle with getting enough sleep.
 Busy schedules, school, activities, and time with family and friends can all get in the way of sleep.
 Here are some signs that you might need a better night’s sleep or that your sleep schedule could use some fine-tuning are:

 - It’s hard to get out of bed in the morning